CORCAN - Employment and Employability

 In addition to technical and transferable employment skills, CORCAN’s National Employability Skills Program (NESP) helps offenders learn and practice “soft skills” (e.g., communication, working with others, problem-solving, etc.) that are needed in all workplaces.
 NESP also gives offenders the chance to practice these skills in real work environments.

 CORCAN operates approximately 100 shops in 31 CSC institutions across Canada and four community-based operations (Community Industries) in five business lines: manufacturing, construction, textiles, services (such as printing and laundry), and agribusiness.

 CORCAN’s products and services are sold internally to CSC and externally, primarily to other federal government departments and agencies.

 CORCAN by the numbers

-Private and public sector partnerships are an important part of CORCAN’s work.
+Private and public sector partnerships are an important part of CSC’s work, including support of the Employment and Employability program.
 For example, offenders are learning employment skills and getting training opportunities through:

 Did you know?
 Research shows that:

 - Offenders who had jobs in the community were almost three times less likely to return to custody with a new offence than those who were not working.Footnote 1

 - Fifty-eight per cent of offenders who obtained a trade certification found community employment in this area.Footnote 2